 8) They pretend to feel guilt

-9) They never support them in their goals or dreams
+9) They never support their children’s goals or dreams

 10) They blow hot and cold